 A few worthy selections from a vast field.
 Advisory: The arrangements generally do not represent the music as found in shape-note tunebooks or the shape-note singing traditions.

 "Help Me to Sing: Songs of the Sacred Harp" by various artists, produced by Matt Hinton.
 This novel recording package contains (on Disk 2) 20 innovative arrangements of tunes found (with harmonization) in The Sacred Harp and in other early American tunebooks.
-The arrangements, most of which were commissioned for this recording, are in various popular folk and rock styles created and performed by the following well-known professional artists: Rayna Gellert & John Paul Jones, Elvis Perkins in Dearland, The Good Players, The Innocence Mission, Jim Lauderdale with Jeni & Billy, Mac Powell, John Wesley Harding, Cordelia's Dad, Liz Janes, All Things Bright & Beautiful, Tenement Halls, Richard Buckner, Danielson, Doc Watson & Gaither Carlton, Sam Amidon, Woven Hand, Rick Moody & Nina Katchadourian, Tim Eriksen, DM Stith, and Murry Hammond.
+The arrangements, most of which were commissioned for this recording, are in various popular folk and rock styles created and performed by the following well-known professional artists: Rayna Gellert and John Paul Jones, Elvis Perkins in Dearland, The Good Players, The Innocence Mission, Jim Lauderdale with Jeni and Billy, Mac Powell, John Wesley Harding, Cordelia's Dad, Liz Janes, All Things Bright and Beautiful, Tenement Halls, Richard Buckner, Danielson, Doc Watson and Gaither Carlton, Sam Amidon, Woven Hand, Rick Moody and Nina Katchadourian, Tim Eriksen, DM Stith, and Murry Hammond.
 The recording is Disc 2 of a two-CD set featuring "Awake, My Soul: The Story of the Sacred Harp, The Original Soundtrack".
 The song texts have not been altered.
 The goal of this two-CD set is to arouse interest in Sacred Harp singing among people who are initially drawn to some of the arrangements on Disc 2 and are then directed (by the liner notes) to the higher-priority Disk 1 with authentic Southern Sacred Harp singing.
-Some of the arrangements may shock Sacred Harp purists, but each one should be appealing and interesting, if not "gripping, to at least some listeners, The set is accompanied by a very attractive 36-page brochure containing liner notes for each song written by the respective performers, interesting historic photographs of singings, song attributions and texts, and a few scores.
-The Web site has several short audio samples from both recordings.
-Order from the Awake, My Soul official online store.
-(Click on the Store button and hope that it works.
+Some of the arrangements may shock Sacred Harp purists, but each one should be appealing and interesting to at least some listeners, The set is accompanied by a very attractive 36-page brochure containing liner notes for each song written by the respective performers, interesting historic photographs of singings, song attributions and texts, and a few scores.
+The recording has been out of print for several years, as Mr. Hinton works on remastering and reissuing it.
+Used copies may be occasionally advertised on Amazon.com at higher prices.

 "That Eternal Day" performed by Cantus.
 Cantus, a nine-member all-male a-cappella professional ensemble from Minneapolis-St. Paul, MN, issued in 2011 a CD with 18 tracks of generally 19th-century American music of various genres (Cantus Recordings CTS-1210).
 At least four shape-note tunes (Wondrous Love, Jewett, North Port/Paradise, and Hallelujah) and one Billings anthem are included, sung in a straightforward manner that should satisfy shape-note singers.
 However, overall the tracklist seems to be an incoherent and lightweight hodgepodge of different choral genres.
 Audio samples may be heard on Amazon.com.